Career Definition for a Video Camera Operator

 Video camera operators record moving images that are used in news broadcasts, documentaries, sporting events, commercials, and live television.
 These workers may also perform additional tasks, such as editing and producing videos.
 Video camera operators work in a variety of places, including universities, television stations, sports organizations, non-profit organizations, and corporations.
-A skilled video camera operator may find work anywhere in the country, but the areas with the highest number of video camera jobs are found in California, New York, and Florida, according to the U.S. Bureau of Labor Statistics (BLS).
+A skilled video camera operator may find work anywhere in the country, but the areas with the highest number of video camera jobs are found in California, New York, and Texas, according to the U.S. Bureau of Labor Statistics (BLS).

 While a college degree is not required for many video camera operator positions, an associate's or bachelor's degree with coursework in videography, journalism, television, and film can provide excellent training.
-Some universities also offer 2-year certificate programs in cinematography with courses in camera operation, shot composition, technique, and lighting.
+Some universities also offer 2-year certificate programs in cinematography, with courses in camera operation, shot composition, technique, and lighting.
 In addition to references and credits, some employers may require a reel of clips demonstrating technical skill.
-Videographers often start out as production assistants and work their way up while gaining additional experience through freelance and volunteer opportunities.
+Videographers often start out as production assistants and work their way up, while gaining additional experience through freelance and volunteer opportunities.
 Video camera operators may also be required to join a union to be considered for some positions.

 Working in video camera operation requires good eyesight, technical skill, and creativity.
-Extensive knowledge of cameras, lenses, and lighting, and the ability to operate cameras in different settings - such as studios and remote locations - is essential.
+Extensive knowledge of cameras, lenses, and lighting, as well as the ability to operate cameras in different settings - such as studios and remote locations - is essential.
 Knowledge of editing equipment and software is also required for many positions.
 A video camera operator must be able to work well under pressure, be a good communicator, and be able to work as part of a team or as an individual.
 Many jobs require the ability to stand or hold a camera for long periods of time.
 Freelancers must also have good networking and business skills.

 Alternative Career Options

 For a few other options in the field of camera operation, consider these careers: